Societies Elections

 Building Your Campaign

 Now that you've submitted your nomination and your manifesto, it's time to start putting your campaign together.
-Campaigning is how you interact with voters (e.g. all the students of Roehampton) and how you convince them to vote for you!
+Campaigning is how you interact with voters (e.g. all the current Society members) and how you convince them to vote for you!

 Understanding Your Campaign - Your campaign should follow the five W's;